Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 For said reasons, we thought that visiting Dubrovnik with kids was not the best idea.
 In fact, we were even going to bypass it on our trip by driving directly from Kotor in Montenegro to our next stop, Mostar in Bosnia, until we found out it would be more expensive to begin our car rental in Montenegro due to extra fees for beginning and ending in a different country.
 It was cheaper to cross the border into Croatia and rent the car in Dubrovnik, so it only made sense that we stopped to see the superstar city while passing through.

-On top of that, there are beaches around the city and an island escape (with bunnies), not to mention all the cats hanging out in the Old Town, rounding out what can be a pretty awesome family-friendly holiday if you do it right!
+On top of that, there are tons of beaches around the city.
+The kids especially loved Lokrum Island (thanks in no small part to its resident bunnies), not to mention all the cats hanging out in the Old Town, rounding out what can be a pretty awesome family-friendly holiday if you do it right!

 We went to Dubrovnik with a different approach than we usually do; we didn’t try to see or do much, and we let the kids decide how they wanted to pass much of our time there.
 In the end, Dubrovnik didn’t exceed our expectations, nor did it fall short of them.